nimh-dsst/lunch-and-learn/discussions/test_driven_development.md

 ### GitHub Actions

 Want to ensure that code updates don't break your codebase?
 Consider using [GitHub Actions](https://docs.github.com/en/actions) to automatically test your code.
 GitHub actions defines how compute nodes, called runners, test your code.
 GitHub-hosted runners are free but do have some RAM and storage limits.
 See [Supported runners and hardward resources](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) for more information.

+### Getting Test Data

+#### Sythetic data: Fake it to make it

+What do you do if your data is either too big or private for public hosting using GitHub Actions?
+Make fake data!
+For example, lets say you are working with a large fluorescence image stack that is supposed to perform three dimensional segementation.
+Make a smaller NumPy array during testing with a known number of objects and test your code on the smaller dataset.

+#### Existing Public Data

+Don't want to generate your own data?
+Borrow data from a public hosted repository!
+Public data repositories like the [Dandi Archive](https://dandiarchive.org/) and [OpenNeuro](https://openneuro.org/) have data that is open to the public.